In this article we cover:

 The polling question will appear at the top of the participant device screen.

-Participants are automatically reminded that they can send multiple responses, but that each word is sent individually.
+Participants are automatically reminded that they can send multiple responses.

-When using the space bar or ‘Send’ button the word response will automatically be sent.
+When using the space bar or ‘Send’ button the word/short phrase response will automatically be sent.

 Run your word cloud question from the control bar in present view.

 Open your poll, remember to keep it open for a reasonable time, then close it and the word cloud will automatically appear on the present view screen as a static image.